 Stephania Miller-Hughes, Ph.D., M.S.C.I. graduate, and Assistant Professor of Surgery, is a social scientist interested in effects of contemporary lifestyle on the development of diabetes and the metabolic syndrome targeting the poor outcome of rural patients.
 Her qualitative research includes analysis and interventional activities in this population to promote better health practice.

-Charles P. Mouton, M.D., M.S., Dean School of Medicine and Director of the Geriatrics Center, is studying aging and health disparities.
+Charles P. Mouton, M.D., M.S., Professor, Family and Community, is studying aging and health disparities.

 John Murray, M.D., Ph.D., Professor of Medicine and Biomedical Sciences, has extensive experience in the design and conduct of clinical trials in the field of allergy and asthma, serving to guide the research career of multiple post-doctoral fellows during his prior long tenure at Vanderbilt University.